Catel/Catel.Docs/src/5.0/content/catel-mvvm/views/xaml/external-controls/using-custom-window.md

 {{% /notice %}}

 ## Handling Close Event
-Since the latest upgrade to Catel 5.0, the [UIVisualizerService]({{< relref "catel-mvvm/services/ui-visualizer-service.md" >}}) has been modified in terms of how `Close` events are handled.
+Since the latest upgrade to Catel 5.x, the [UIVisualizerService]({{< relref "catel-mvvm/services/ui-visualizer-service.md" >}}) has been modified in terms of how `Close` events are handled.
 Currently, a non-generic `EventHandler` is utilized; this would present a problem if a window other than `DataWindow` is utilized and the `Close` event handler is generic; a simple cast from `EventHandler` to `EventHandler<>` is not possible without reflection.
 For our example here, the `RadWindow` utilizes `EventHandler<WindowClosedEventArgs>`.
 In order to be able to utilize `UIVisualizerService` without any exception, the `HandleCloseSubscription` will need to be overridden.
 See example below:

 ```
-public class CustomUIVisualService : UIVisualizerService, ICustomUIVisualService
+public class CustomUIVisualService : UIVisualizerService, ICustomUIVisualizerService
 {
   private readonly IViewLocator _viewLocator;

-  public CustomUIVisualService(IViewLocator viewLocator) : base(viewLocator)
+  public CustomUIVisualService(IViewLocator viewLocator)
+      : base(viewLocator)
   {
       this._viewLocator = viewLocator;
   }